 It should run on most platforms supported by Python, which are quite a few.
+I do not support Windows myself, but some have made it work there; see the FAQ entry for that platform.

 I'm using Mutt.
 Other IMAP sync programs require me to use "set maildir\trash=yes".
 Do I need to do that with OffineIMAP?